-The Sacraments of First Reconciliation and First Holy Communion are for children in grade 2 and up
+First Reconciliation & First Holy Communion (grade 2 and up)

-Combined Preparation for the Sacraments of First Reconciliation and First Holy Communion In September 2018, the Diocese of Calgary updated its practice on Sacrament preparation that all children receiving the Sacrament of First Holy Communion MUST FIRST receive the Sacrament of Reconciliation.
+Combined Preparation for the Sacraments of First Reconciliation and First Holy Communion In the Diocese of Calgary, children receiving the Sacrament of First Holy Communion MUST FIRST receive the Sacrament of Reconciliation.
 Therefore, preparation for the Sacraments of First Reconciliation and First Holy Communion is combined in the same school year.

 Who should register?
 Children in grade 2 and up who had been baptized or made the Profession of Faith in the Catholic Church can register for the Sacrament Preparation Program.

 As the preparation for the Sacraments of First Reconciliation and First Holy Communion is combined, children who have not received the Sacrament of First Holy Communion SHOULD REGISTER FOR BOTH SACRAMENTS.